Renovate, Rebuild or New Construction: Consider It All

 Bring in the proper professionals to help you estimate costs.
 Builders, structural engineers and architects can all provide you valuable insight into your decision, including into the local zoning and code requirements.
 And if you have a relationship with the Realtor who helped you buy the house, you might want to bounce your ideas off them too.

-When you are ready to take that next discuss or get more of your questions answered, check out all of the Renovation and Construction options available or Find a Branch near you.
+When you are ready to take that next discuss or get more of your questions answered, check out all of the Renovation and Construction options available or Find a Mortgage Center near you.